The History Department offers several awards for history students.

 The Walter L. Wakefield Award is for the outstanding performance by a freshman or sophomore in a European history survey course during the preceding calendar year.
 The award honors Dr. Walter L. Wakefield, European historian with the Department from 1948 to 1976 and sometime chair of the department.

-The Robert and Katherine Briggs Scholarship is awarded to a student, preferably from St. Lawrence County, who is majoring in history and who can be expected to achieve an average of 3.25 in history courses and 3.0 overall.
-The scholarship is renewable for each year that the student remains a history major in good standing, maintaining an average of at least 3.25 in courses counting toward the history major and 3.0 overall.
+The Robert and Katherine Briggs Scholarship is awarded to a student, preferably from St. Lawrence County, who is majoring in history and who has achieved a GPA of 3.25 in their history courses and an overall GPA of 3.0.
 Dr. Robert L. Briggs was a valued member of the history faculty from 1961 to his retirement in 1985.

 The Father James Pennock Scholarship is awarded to the outstanding junior history major based on the student's overall GPA and GPA in history, and the department's knowledge of the student.
 The scholarship was established by the wife of the former priest of Potsdam's Trinity Episcopal Church and mayor of Potsdam.